YOWCT/internal-red-tape-reduction-report/content/pages/annex-2.md

 > "I like the idea of cutting red tape, but these are areas where the red tape actually is the value added.
 The extra steps and verifications are the service."

 While still early, the introduction of a new security screening standard (October 2014) and new measures for electronic fingerprinting (July 2014) seek to address some of the issues identified by public servants in their security screening stories.

+{{< reportaside >}}

+##### Highlights

+Issues around security screening occur when:

+* Transferring to a new department or agency
+* Having lived abroad
+* Filling in/saving forms
+* Visiting OGDs

+Feedback underscores the need for clear communication:

+* A DSO community of practice to discuss issues/best practices
+* Clear guidance for applicants throughout the security screening process

+{{< /reportaside >}}

 A key irritant identified by public servants is the inconsistency across departments and agencies around the transfer process when changing jobs.
 Many public servants report not having any issues transferring their security clearance to a new department or agency: